WiseBot-Discord/WiseBot-Website/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: You've found a bug in the bot?
+about: You've found a bug in the bot or website?
 Help us squash it.
 title: New bug
 labels: Bug
 assignees: ''